rootwork/rootwork.org/hugo/content/blog/2008-05-27/index.md

 > communicating to a wider audience to be able to mobilize phone calls from
 > activists on a faster turnaround basis.

-I’ll be continuing to post articles focusing on some of the featured projects — the
+I'll be continuing to post articles focusing on some of the featured projects -- the
 [NetSquared blog](https://web.archive.org/web/20080531044252/http://www.netsquared.org/blog)
 is a great place to follow along as well.
 Some images from the NetSquared